digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 #.
 Exercising the option.
 The :doc:`Generic Tutorial <generic-extension>` describes how to elect to
    exercise the option.
 #.
-Doing nothing.
+Choosing not to exercise the option.
 The option will expire worthless.
 #.
 Selling the option.
 This is not always possible, it depends on the terms of the rights issue.
    :doc:`Getting Started: Settlement <../getting-started/settlement>` describes how this could be done.